arnaud-lb/phpketama/README.md

 # PHP Ketama

-This is a Pure-PHP implementation of libketama, a consistent hashing library.
+This is a pure-PHP implementation of libketama, a consistent hashing library.

 ## Compatibility with libketama

-phpketama uses the same algorithm as libketama, and will always return the same results as libketama.
+PHP Ketama uses the same algorithm as libketama, and will always return the same results as libketama.

 The API is not compatible.

 ## Speed

-Loading a cached continuum files is faster in phpketama.
+Loading a cached continuum file is faster in PHP Ketama.
 Hashing is slower.
-As per the included benchmark, this makes phpketama faster than libketama when doing up to 200 hashes per instance.
+As per the included benchmark, this makes PHP Ketama faster than libketama when doing up to 200 hashes per instance.

 ## Usage